 There is no cure for Zellweger syndrome, however, the focus is on symptomatic therapy, which may include: gastrostomy to provide adequate calories, hearing aids, cataract removal in infancy, glasses, vitamin supplementation, primary bile acid therapy, antiepileptic drugs, and possibly monitoring for hyperoxaluria.

-CENTOGENE offers full gene sequencing and deletion/duplication analysis for the Zellweger syndrome panel (genes: PEX1, PEX2, PEX3, PEX5, PEX6, PEX10, PEX12, PEX13, PEX14, PEX16, PEX19, PEX26).
+CENTOGENE offers sequencing and deletion/duplication analysis for the Zellweger syndrome panel (genes: PEX1, PEX2, PEX3, PEX5, PEX6, PEX10, PEX12, PEX13, PEX14, PEX16, PEX19, PEX26).
 We also offer single gene tests for each gene included in the panel.

 The differential diagnosis of autosomal recessive forms of Zellweger syndrome related disorders – depending on the major symptoms in the initial case – includes the following diseases: